It’s no easy task to scale a development team. Many things can (and will) go wrong without proper planning.

-Here are some other practices we found useful when scaling our development team:
+Here are some other practices we found useful to scale our development team:

 The processes we developed through trial and error helped us grow our dev team to 50+ members.
 We hope it also enables you to scale your development team.

-Since we started writing this article, we have added four new members to the development team.
+Since we started writing this article, we have added four new members to scale our development team.
 Together with our other departments, we are now 92 employees strong! 🎉

 Want to become part of our team?
 We are always looking for talented self-starters to join us on our journey.
 Check out all our job openings on the career site.